vedantwagh19/Bribery_Detection/README.md

 # How To Run It on Colab

-you can click on the colab button on the top of README. and follow the steps :<br>
+Click on the colab button on the top left corner of README. and follow the steps :<br>
 Follow the steps provided on the colab<br>
 Enjoy the Result !!! <br>